Women in the Mongolian Parliament

-Women's representation in Mongolian Parliament, The State Great Khural, has constantly increased over the years since the country's first democratic election in 1992.
-17.1% (13 out of 76 seats) of the parliament are women as of 2016, which is the highest among seven parliamentary elections in Mongolia.
+Women's representation in Mongolian Parliament, the State Great Khural, has constantly increased over the years since the country's democratic election in 1992.
+17.1% (13 out of 76 seats) of the parliament are female as of 2016, which is the highest among seven parliamentary elections in Mongolia.
 However, it is still lower than the regional average of 19.7% and the world average of 23.4%.
 According to the Inter-Parliamentary Union, Mongolia ranks at 115th together with Gabon (193 countries are classified by descending order of the percentage of women in the lower or single house).

 Mongolian female MPs have a tradition of working under an unofficial parliamentary group.
 Elected female members in 2016 (12 of 13 female MPs are from MPP and one is from DP) agreed to unofficially work as a team on social security issues related to children, women and families.